xpenatan/jParser/README.md

 The generated methods will match those defined in the WebIDL file.
 If the C++ code is case-sensitive, as seen in ImGui, the corresponding Java methods will also maintain case sensitivity.
 Additionally, C/C++ attributes are converted into methods prefixed with `set_` or `get_`.

-## WebIDL Classes
+## WebIDL Notes
-IDL classes, such as `IDLInt` or `IDLIntArray`, provide a method for passing primitive pointers to C++ code, compatible with Emscripten, desktop, and mobile platforms.
-Use these classes when you need to pass a pointer array or a primitive that the C++ code will modify.
+* IDL classes, such as IDLInt or IDLIntArray, provide a way to pass primitive pointers to C++ code.
+These classes are compatible with Emscripten, desktop, and mobile platforms.
+Use them when you need to pass a pointer array or a primitive that the C++ code will modify.
+* C++ enums are converted into classes, where each enum name represents an integer value.
+* Methods annotated with [Value] return a copy of the object.
+The object is cached in both C++ and Java.
+Each time you call the same method, it overwrites the previous data, so avoid retaining references to the returned object.
+* JParser does not automatically dispose of C++ objects.
+It will issue a warning if there is a memory leak, and it is your responsibility to call dispose to free the memory.
+For classes marked with [NoDelete], there is no need to call dispose.

 Libraries using jParser: <br>
 - [gdx-imgui](https://github.com/xpenatan/gdx-imgui)¹